Canada 150 celebrations draw thousands to Saskatoon’s Diefenbaker Park - Saskatoon | Globalnews.ca

 READ MORE: Wet weather doesn’t damper massive Canada Day celebrations on Parliament Hill

-“Canadian Heritage [picked] 18 cities throughout Canada, and we were fortunate to be one of them,” explained Rob Belyk, the co-chair of the Optimist Canada Day event at the park.
+“Canadian Heritage [picked] 18 cities throughout Canada, and we were fortunate to be one of them,” Rob Belyk, the co-chair of the Optimist Canada Day event at the park, said.

-“They provided us with 10 times what we normally budget for this event,” he said.
+“They provided us with 10 times what we normally budget for this event.”

 The day’s entertainment included music acts Platinum Blonde, Idyll Wild, Jess Moskaluke and a Tragically Hip tribute band.